 Students who wish to temporarily leave The University during a semester in which they are enrolled in classes will receive a term withdrawal for that term.

-Students are encouraged to discuss issues surrounding a term withdrawal with their adviser, department chair (where applicable), and school dean prior to submitting a term withdrawal application.
-The formal application for a Term Withdrawal is submitted online to the Office of the Vice Provost and Dean of Graduate Studies, who gives final approval to the request.
+Students are encouraged to discuss issues surrounding a term withdrawal with their advisor, department chair (where applicable), and school dean prior to submitting a term withdrawal application.
+The formal application for a term withdrawal is submitted online, and is submitted online to the Office of the Vice Provost and Dean of Graduate Studies, who gives final approval to the request.

 PLEASE NOTE: As required by Federal law and United States Department of Education guidelines, The Catholic University of America must notify the National Student Clearinghouse of all students who fail to maintain continuous enrollment.
 Recipients of Federal student loans will then enter their loan grace period, and is they have previously used up their loan grace period, will immediately enter into loan repayment.